-Our exposure and awareness of such tragedies is unprecedented.
+Our exposure and awareness of news is unprecedented.
 Our 24-hour news cycle now seeks our attention incessantly through a multitude of channels, and with a speed and frequency that was previously unimaginable.

 We no longer just receive the daily paper or watch the six o’clock news.
 Instead, we are bombarded by notifications and alerts, our attention held hostage by headlines in news feeds and timelines, and in many cases we find ourselves assaulted by our peers’ angst, anger, and disappointment in the form of statuses, tweets, and captions.

 It is not unusual to feel down or pessimistic after watching the news.
 However, some research has shown that exposure to violent and negative media can increase your chances of stress, anxiety, depression, and even PTSD (post-traumatic stress disorder).

 Other research also suggest that such negative news may impact your mood, and the way in which you perceive and interact with the world.
 For example, internalizing the anxiety or sadness created by a news story may subconsciously make you more aware of negative or threatening events, and as a result make you more likely to classify neutral stimuli as dangerous or threatening in the future.

 Furthermore, research concerning social media use found that users who most frequently checked social media throughout the week were 2.7 times more likely to experience depression.